-Top Graduate Student Paper: We will ask you for this information only if your Unit received a graduate student debut paper.
-Send the completed form and an electronic copy of the paper so that it may be considered for the Past Officers' Debut Graduate Student Debut Program award.
+Top Graduate Student Debut Paper: Submit this information only if your Unit received graduate student debut paper(s).
+Send the completed form and an electronic copy of the paper so that it may be considered for the Past Officers' Graduate Student Debut Program award.
 To be eligible for participation in the Debut Program, (a) the author must be a graduate student, (b) the paper must have single authorship, and (c) the paper must be the author's first paper to be presented at CSCA.

-Submitting all of this information: These forms are due no later than November 10, 2020.
-However, please send them as soon as they completed; the earlier the better.
+Submitting all of this information: These forms are due no later than November 11, 2022.
+However, please send them as soon as they are completed; the earlier the better.